rxreact/signal/README.md

 ### Caveat Emptor

-This libraries are still in very in development and the typings require Typescript 3.1 which isn't even out yet.
-Feel free to expiriment but beware production usage!
+This libraries are still in very in development and the typings require Typescript 3.1.
+Feel free to experiment but beware production usage!

 Expect though that development will continue and this will be a production-grade library in the future!